sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dtach</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A simple program that emulates the detach feature of screen
+Short desc    : A simple program that emulates the detach feature of screen
 URL          : http://dtach.sourceforge.net
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     :
+Descript     :
              : dtach is a program that emulates the detach feature of screen, with
              : less overhead.
 It is designed to be transparent and un-intrusive; it
              : avoids interpreting the input and output between attached terminals